Frema Opare

-Frema Opare, Akosua Frema Osei-Opare (born 1947) is an astute development practitioner, an academic, and a Ghanaian politician.
+Akosua Frema Osei-Opare (born, June 5, 1947) is a Development Practitioner, an Academic, Economist and a Ghanaian politician.
+She is a member of the New Patriotic Party (NPP).
+Having spent 40 years in these domains, Akosua Frema Osei-Opare, is an expert in labour and hiring as well as development consulting.
 She represented Ayawaso West Wuogon Constituency in the Parliament of Ghana.
-She is the current and first female Chief of Staff of Ghana.
+She is the former and first female Chief of Staff of Ghana. serving from January 7, 2017 to January 6, 2025 under the leadership or presidency of Nana Akuffo Addo.